cloudfoundry/cf-deployment-concourse-tasks/README.md

 to understand the task's
 purpose, interface, and options.

-### bosh-deploy-with-created
+### bosh-deploy-with-created-release

-This takes `cf-deployment`,
-a bosh release repo,
-an env-repo,
-and bosh targeting information as inputs.
-It applies an [ops-file][deploy-with-created-lines] to `cf-deployment.yml`
-which causes bosh to use a freshly created dev-release from the provided release repo in place of the version specified in `cf-deployment.yml`.
+This task applies an ops-file to `cf-deployment.yml` which causes bosh to create, upload, and use a dev-release from the provided release folder in place of the version specified in `cf-deployment.yml`.
 This is useful for testing an upstream component.

+#### Inputs

+* `cf-deployment`,
+* a bosh release repo,
+* an env-repo,
+* and bosh targeting information as inputs.

+#### Parameters

-You must provide a system domain.
+* You must provide a system domain.

-You may also specify a space-seperated list of other ops files as a parameter.
+* You may also specify a space-separated list of other ops files as a parameter.
 These ops files will be applied in order after the one that subs in the provided release.

 ### bosh-upload-stemcell
 This takes `cf-deployment`